Jbrunholi/jbrunholi/README.md

 ## About me
 - 💻 Graduating in Computer Engineering at Univesp.
-- 🗺 Bachelor's Degree in Geography from Unesp.
+- 🗺 Bachelor's Degree in Geography - FCT Unesp.
 - 📚 I’m currently learning Python and everything about Data Science.
 - 🏡 I’m from Campinas, SP - Brazil